Bay City Rollers: Recent history: 2018–present

 On 27 February 2018, Stuart 'Woody' Wood announced that a "new generation" Bay City Rollers would be performing in Tokyo, Japan in June of the same year.
-The band comprises the original classic five members Stuart 'Woody' Wood on guitar, Ian Thomson on lead vocals and guitar, Marcus Cordock on bass (later replaced by Mikey Smith) and Jamie McGrory on drums.
+The band comprises the classic member Stuart 'Woody' Wood on guitar, with new recruits Ian Thomson on lead vocals and guitar, Marcus Cordock on bass (later replaced by Mikey Smith) and Jamie McGrory on drums.
 Bassist Alan Longmuir died on 2 July 2018 after falling ill while on holiday with his wife in Mexico.
 His autobiography I Ran with the Gang: My Life in and Out of The Bay City Rollers was published posthumously in November 2018; the book was written with Martin Knight.
 In his book, Alan Longmuir mentioned his hope for McKeown and Wood to put aside their differences and reunite one more time.
 In 2019, after rumors related to Alan Longmuir's wishes, both McKeown and Wood denied any chance of another reunion and did not want to work with each other, though McKeown did mention his desire to work with Faulkner.

 After both McKeown's and Wood's bands were sidelined by the coronavirus pandemic, McKeown mentioned in August 2020 that he would be willing to reunite with Wood again with more planning.
 On 1 September 2020, Ian Mitchell died at the age of 62 after suffering from throat cancer.
 On 20 April 2021, Les McKeown died aged 65.
 For the period between 9 March and 10 December 2023, however, a total of 11 concerts and appearances at festivals were planned again with the line-up of Ian Thomson, Stuart 'Woody' Wood, Mikey Smith and Jamie McGrory, nine of them in the UK and one each in Denmark and Germany.
-The band are currently chalking up festivals and more shows throughout 2024.
+The band are currently chalking up festivals and more shows throughout 2026.

 On 13 September 2024, the band's tour van, including their instruments and all equipment, was stolen while on tour in Walsall.
 Wood's tartan-painted guitar was the only piece of equipment not stolen, as he had travelled separately from the band (via train), and had his guitar with him.
 A local music shop rented out their equipment for the band for subsequent events.